cognusion/go-gnome/README.md

 ## <a name="pkg-overview">Overview</a>
 Package gnome is a library for building a nearly-realtime metro...gnomes.
 Get it?
 GET IT?!
 One would think there would already be such a thing, but given the complexities involved in getting decent timing, there was not.
+Supports WAV, MP3, FLAC, and Vorbis as passthoughs from `gopxl/beep` (which stands on the shoulders of other giants).

 This is not perfect, either.
 If the system is very busy, the rhythm will not be smooth.
 If the tempo is exceptionally high, the rhythm will not be smooth.
 On a normal system, doing nothing else, BPMs under 180 are almost always great.

 Gnome was built from scratch expecting WASM as the target platform.
 Some decisions that may seem odd were made because of that.
 Most odd decisions are simply.
 The consuming app was written for my